 “The program went above and beyond my expectations.
 I expected to participate in a community service program, in which I would immerse myself into the Andean culture and meet new people.
 I could not have imagined how amazing the trip would be and how drastically it would change my outlook on the world.
 I gained a greater appreciation for the bountiful resources that I have unlimited access to, and also a greater sense of reciprocity and giving back as a global citizen.”

 - Sarah Eustace, Fountain Valley School of Colorado, Colorado Springs, CO

-Accommodations in our host village are simple, but safe and comfortable.
-We stay in a dormitory building adjacent to the school with separate quarters for boys and girls.
-Help local cocineras to shop for ingredients and prepare traditional Peruvian fare, as well as more familiar favorites.
+Accommodations in our host village are simple but safe and comfortable.
+We stay in a dormitory-like building in the village with separate quarters for boys and girls.
+You’ll help local cocineras to shop for ingredients and prepare traditional Peruvian fare, as well as more familiar favorites.

 On weekend excursions, trek past a dramatic high mountain lake to the Lares hot springs or an Inca quarry used as a burial ground.
 Mountain bike to salineras—Inca salt mines—and visit the world-famous market at Pisac.
 Try your hand at the ancient practice of weaving during a workshop in Chinchero.

 On a weekend excursion, travel to the provincial capital of Cusco, a UNESCO world heritage site and the historic capital of the Inca Empire.
 Explore the ruins of the sacred temple, Coricancha, and the terraced fortress of Sacsayhuamán, the site of one of the most important battles of the Spanish conquest.

 The community service program culminates when you travel by train deep into the Andes to explore the most famous archaeological site in the Americas—the mysterious mountaintop Inca stronghold of Machu Picchu.
 Spend a final day in Lima, reflecting on your experience and saying your goodbyes before returning home.